Links

 How to authenticate users in your app

-Once you have completed the auth flow and have a user's ID token you now have several strategies to manage authenticated users to in app.
+After completing the auth flow and obtaining a user's ID token, you can apply various strategies to manage authenticated users within your app.

 Browser Applications